DanielJudele/Refactoring/src/Combine Functions into Class/Combine Functions Into Class.md

-# Rename Variable
+# Combine Functions into Class
 ## Why?
-You have multiple functions that have the related behavior like an object.
+You have multiple functions that have related behavior like an object.
 ### Benefits:
 - code is more readable
 - provide a reference, an object to pass to other systems.